DarkDude666/LunarLight/README.md

 ## Protocol

-Protocol is strict, it means that if wrong data supplied, server will just drop the connection.<br>
+Protocol is strict, it means that if wrong data supplied, server will just drop the connection.<br><br>
 ![LLP](llproto.PNG)

 ## Clients